wgpu-mc/wgpu-mc/README.md

 It will be used as a Fabric mod, which will disable the original OpenGL code and interface with wgpu-mc, using the native Java interface.

+#### Fabric

+The repo for the Fabric mod which interfaces with wgpu-mc is located at https://github.com/birbe/wgpu-mc-fabric

 #### Usage

 Grab the assets directory from the Minecraft jar and copy it to /res/assets, and build.